manpagez: man pages & more

 library loader to set up.
 Therefore, a program must call a library

-library code.
-For example, when libcurl is built for SSL capability via
+the library code.
+For example, when libcurl is built for SSL capability

-the GNU TLS library, there is an elaborate tree inside that library that
+via the GNU TLS library, there is an elaborate tree inside that library

-resources (e.g. the memory for the GNU TLS tree mentioned above), so the
+allocate resources (e.g. the memory for the GNU TLS tree mentioned

 The global constant functions are thread-safe since libcurl 7.84.0 if